-This is an 85 watt floodlight made by GE, which is unique in that it's got a built-in light sensor that turns the bulb on or off automatically, depending on the amount of external light.
-This photocell sensor was mounted on a gray plastic strip on the side of the bulb, and it had to be designed in such a way that it would not turn the bulb off due to the bulb's own light.
-This is a halogen floodlight, so it is made of thick glass.
-I think the reason for using such thick glass is to protect people in case the internal halogen bulb explodes.
+This is an 85 watt floodlight made by GE, which is unique in that it has a built-in light sensor to turn the bulb on or off automatically, depending on the amount of ambient light.
+This photocell sensor was mounted on a gray plastic strip on the side of the bulb, and it had to be designed in such a way that the bulb's own light would not turn it off.

-These lamps do not work well indoors.
+These bulbs do not work well indoors.
 If you do use it indoors, it will stay lit on low power during the day, thinking it's dusk or dawn.
-It doesn't go directly from on to off; Apparently it's also got its own built-in dimmer circuit.
+It doesn't go directly from on to off; Apparently it also has its own built-in dimmer.
 This one is from circa 1994, and is long gone from store shelves, much like most halogen light bulbs.

 - [ No related links have been added. ]